tigerabrodi/qooper-react-exercise/README.md

 # Thought process

-Looking at the design, we already had reusable components designed.
-I decided to use Storybook to build the components in isolation and then start building the app.
+Looking at the design, there were reusable components in place.
+I decided to use Storybook to build those components in isolation and then start building the app.

 # Architecture